-Start by clicking on the hexagon or 'Core Area of Learning' that most applies to you.
-This page will help you to know what direction to go in next with applicable courses, resources and events.
+Alternatively you could start by clicking on the hexagon or 'Core Area of Learning' that most applies to you.
+This page will help you to know

 Q: I have a disability, how can I get the most from the site?

 Q: How do I get back to the HOME page?